 Since 2018 I have loved working with the Cambridge Society of London, an alumni association for those who live, work or socialise in London.
 This has taken the form of a regular programme of events, usually a walking tour or museum/gallery tour on the last Friday of the month.
-I am now in my 3rd year and still going strong!
+I am still going strong!

 Tours are available to Society members and their invited guests.
 Please book via the Society website:

 The 2018 Society newsletter introduced the programme wonderfully:

 Dear Members of the Cambridge Society of London